crcdng/nft-reading-list/reading.md

 ### Governance / Community / Economy / Token Engineering / DAO

+Dávila, J. (2023) Blockchain radicals: how capitalism ruined crypto and how to fix it.
+London: Repeater.

 Catlow, R. and Rafferty, P. (eds) (2022) Radical friends: decentralised autonomous organisations and the arts.
 United Kingdom: Torque Editions.

 DisCO.coop (2019) If I Only had a Heart: A DisCO Manifesto.
 DisCO.coop, Transnational Institute and Guerrilla Media Collective.